-The Seven Best Commenting Plugins for WordPress (2017)
+The Top Seven Best Commenting Plugins for WordPress

 - Last updated:

-An active comments section can add real value to your blog posts, and WordPress makes it easy to accept these comments, coming with a built-in system preconfigured.
+An active comments section can add real value to your blog posts, and WordPress makes it easy to accept these comments, coming with a built-in system that’s preconfigured.
 But is the native system up to the job?
-In this article, we’ll be comparing it with five other WordPress commenting systems to see which is the best.
+In this article, we’ll share useful comments plugins that can enhance or replace the default WordPress comments system.

-It can be disheartening when quality content fails to get the recognition you feel it deserves.
-As a result (rightly or wrongly), many bloggers seek ‘content validation’ by chasing publicly visible engagement metrics, such as blog comments.
+It can be disheartening when quality content fails to get the recognition you feel it deserves, which is why (rightly or wrongly) many bloggers seek ‘content validation’ by chasing publicly visible engagement metrics, such as blog comments.

 Blog comments are far from just a vanity metric, though.
-A commenting system has been an integral part of the WordPress core since its earliest days — and with good reason: comments are the ideal way for site owners to engage with their readership.
+A commenting system has been an integral part of the WordPress core since its earliest days — and with good reason.
+Comments are an ideal way for site owners to engage with their readership.

 Comments can also enhance the content, as commenters often dig deeper into a particular topic or provide an alternative viewpoint.
 In fact (depending on the type of content), you’ll find that many people enjoy reading the comments section just as much as the content itself.
 This is most notable with news articles, where other readers’ opinions can offer different perspectives on a situation.

-If you want your blog to receive lots of comments, though, you need the right infrastructure in place on your website.
+However, if you want your blog to receive lots of comments, you need the right infrastructure in place on your website.
 In this article, we’ll compare the seven best WordPress commenting systems — including the default WordPress one — to see which is the best choice for your site.